Dual Enrollment Opportunities at Arizona Western College!

 - Dual enrollment students pay roughly 1/3 of the traditional tuition rate at Arizona Western College and about 10% of the cost of state university.

-- Tuition rate for all dual credit courses is $25 per credit hour regardless of the student’s age.
+- Tuition rate for all dual credit courses are $25 per credit hour regardless of the student’s age.

 - Course materials (course book or resources) are usually provided by the partnering high school and many fees are waived due to student’s dual enrollment status.